-• Offers substantial emotional benefits according to descriptions from visitors, with the garden frequently described as 'calming', 'peaceful', and 'relaxing' by 90% of 40 surveyed and interviewed visitors, thus promoting stress relief and enhancing mental well-being within the hospital environment.
+• Offers substantial emotional benefits according to descriptions from visitors, with the gardens frequently described as 'calming', 'peaceful', and 'relaxing' by 90% of 40 surveyed and interviewed visitors, thus promoting stress relief and enhancing mental well-being within the hospital environment.

 The integration of healing gardens into healthcare facilities, particularly in pediatric hospitals, represents a key confluence of therapeutic design and mental wellbeing.
 When Mikyoung Kim Design designed the Boston Children's Hospital gardens, they hoped they might be more than merely outdoor areas.
-Gardens in BCH could have a big impact on emotional healing and psychological wellbeing.
+Gardens in BCH could have a significant impact on emotional healing and psychological wellbeing.
+(O'Connell, 2024)